lpmi-13/githubuserstats/README.md

-the score for the metric would be 2, since there are two commits to `bar/newProject`, but it's the same repo, so that only gets counted once. `baz/oldProject` is also a repo not owned by `foo`, so that gets an additonal point.
+the score for the metric would be 2, since there are two commits to `bar/newProject`, but it's the same repo, so that only gets counted once. `baz/oldProject` is also a repo not owned by `foo`, so that gets an additional point.
 Both of the merged PRs to `foo/ownRepo` are owned by the PR author, so they don't count in the metric.

 ## output